Introduction

 - Meeting must be on your connected calendar

-- Must have a valid Zoom or Teams join link
+- Must have a valid Zoom, Microsoft Teams, or Google Meet join link

 - Must start within 60 minutes (scheduling window)